-"Think of Woods as a literary exorcist, calling out certain entities that possess rural America: isolation, working-class poverty, drugs, incarceration, military dogma, and evangelical religion." — The Rumpus
+"Think of Woods as a literary exorcist, calling out certain entities that possess rural America." — The Rumpus

 Books